matteo-rizzo/DialogflowAgentFulfillment/README.md

 * The project integrates [TestMyBot](https://github.com/codeforequity-at/testmybot) for testing.
 You will find further information about this in a dedicated README.md in the `test` folder.
 * The project integrates unit testing built with [Mocha](https://mochajs.org/) and [Chai](http://www.chaijs.com/).
 You will find further information about this in a dedicated README.md in the `firebaseFulfillment/firebase/functions/test` folder.

+## 🌀 Continuous integration

+The project integrates a CI flow built with [CircleCI](https://circleci.com/) that runs the test for the bot and the Firebase fulfillment at every commit.

 ## 🚀 Deployment

 The fulfillment may be deployed as a Cloud function for Firebase.
 You will find further information about this in a dedicated README.md in the `firebaseFulfillment` folder.